 For those unwilling or unable to use medication to help improve erectile function, there are still a number of choices.

 The vacuum constriction device, or vacuum pump, creates an erection mechanically, by forcing blood into the penis using a vacuum seal.
 Because the blood starts to flow back out once the vacuum seal is broken, a rubber ring is rolled onto the base of the penis, constricting it sufficiently so that the blood does not escape.
 About 80% of men find this device successful, but it, too, has a high drop-out rate.

 Note that the constriction ring at the base of the penis is effectively cutting off fresh circulation.
 Because of this effect, it is crucial that the ring be removed immediately after intercourse, or the tissue can be damaged due to lack of flowing oxygen.
 (See When to Seek Help for more information.)

-The final option for treating erectile dysfunction is the surgically inserted penile implant.
+The final option for treating erectile dysfunction is the surgically inserted penile implant, which mimics the natural function of the penis.
 With the three-piece implant, a narrow flexible plastic tube is inserted along the length of the penis, a small balloon-like structure filled with fluid is attached to the abdominal wall, and a release button is inserted into the testicle.
 The penis remains flaccid until an erection is desired, at which point the release button is pressed and fluid from the balloon rushes into the plastic tube.
-As the tube straightens from being filled with the fluid, it pulls the penis up with it, creating an erection.
+As the tube fills with fluid, it straightens, pulling the penis up with it, creating an erection.